Tullibardine Castle: James VI and the masque at Tullibardine

 James VI often visited John Murray, 1st Earl of Tullibardine, whose roles at court included Master of the Household.
+He made plans to visit Tullibardine on 23 May 1580 as part of his first progress in Scotland.

-He was entertained by a piper and a man playing the swasche, a kind of drum, in July 1582.
+James was entertained at Tullibardine by a piper and a man playing the swasche, a kind of drum, in July 1582.
 James came from Huntingtower Castle, then known as Ruthven Castle in August 1584, when there was a plague scare in Perth.

 King James, possibly with Anne of Denmark, attended the wedding of Lilias Murray and John Grant of Freuchie on 21 June 1591 at Tullibardine.
 James VI, who had taken dancing lessons in 1580, performed in a masque, dancing with his valet, probably John Wemyss of Logie.
 They wore Venetian carnival masks and helmets with red and pink taffeta costumes.
 The original account of fabrics supplied to the king's tailor, written in the Scots language, includes:Item, the 18 of June deliverit to Allexander Miller 8 ellis of incarnedin Spainze (Spanish) taffetye to be ane stand of maskerie clayths to his majestie att the mariage of the laird of Tillebarne dochter att £7 the elle, £56.

 Item, 8 elles of incarnet taffetie to be ane stand of maskerye clayths to hym that wes his majesties vallet att thatt tyme, £24.

 Item, 2 wenyss maskis, the ane to his majestie, the uthir to his vallet, £6.

 A "Venice mask" was a kind of vizard possibly made using an Italian technique.
 The costumes of the King and the valet were embellished with gold "tock", a tinsel fabric, and lined with yellow canvas.

 Although some contemporaries, Albert Fontenay and later Théodore de Mayerne, wrote that James was disinclined or unable to dance, he had been given dance lessons throughout his childhood.
 James VI returned from Tullibardine after hearing that the Earl of Bothwell had escaped from Edinburgh Castle.

 James VI was at Tullibardine again for New Year in 1592.
 He stayed again on 7 January 1594, and spent the first week of January 1598 at the castle.

 The castle was demolished in 1883.